Metropolitan-Council/growing.shade/inst/app/www/PresetHelp.md

 <p align="left">
 Trees can mitigate some consequences of climate change by cooling land surface temperatures and reducing flooding.
-Use this preset to identify areas most at risk from climate change.
+Use this preset to identify areas most at risk from climate change hazards.
 </p>
 <h2 style="font-size:18pt">
 Conservation